n8thangreen/n8thangreen.github.io/_pages/publications.md

 # Book reviews

+* **Nathan Green**, Research software engineering: A guide to the open source ecosystem by Matthias Bannert, Journal of the Royal Statistical Society Series A: Statistics in Society, 2025;, qnaf028, https://doi.org/10.1093/jrsssa/qnaf028

 * Statistical Rethinking: A Bayesian Course with Examples in R and Stan (2022) Journal of the Royal Statistical Society Series A, 185 (1), pp 426-427

 * Nonplussed - Mathematical Proof of Implausible Ideas, J. Havil, Mathematics Today magazine, June 2008, N. Green